Alternatives To Condoms | Smart Safe Choices

 • Diaphragms and Cervical Caps: These barrier devices cover the cervix to block sperm entry.
 Used with spermicide for better efficacy, they require fitting by a healthcare provider and must be inserted before intercourse.

-• Spermicides: Chemical agents that immobilize or kill sperm.
-Available as gels, foams, or suppositories, spermicides are often combined with other barrier methods but have lower effectiveness when used alone.
+• Spermicides: Chemical agents that immobilize or damage sperm.
+Available as gels, foams, films, or suppositories, spermicides are often combined with other barrier methods but have lower effectiveness when used alone.

-• Sponges: Made of polyurethane foam soaked in spermicide, sponges cover the cervix and provide protection for up to 24 hours after insertion.
+• Sponges: Made of polyurethane foam soaked in spermicide, sponges cover the cervix and provide protection for up to 24 hours after insertion, but they must remain in place for several hours after sex.

 The Copper Intrauterine Device (IUD)